Our research centre

 - Collaborating with other research institutions, including James Henare Māori Research Centre and The University of Auckland’s School of Environmental and Marine Sciences

 - Researching economic development and its relationship to spiritual and cultural capital

 - Leadership in Māori and Pacific terms appropriate for business and economics

 - Collaborating with the Pacific Forum, the Pacific Business Trust and the New Zealand Pacific Business Council on research into Pacific economies, trade and business development

-- Yes we can!
-Future Proof the Pacific.
+- Future-proofing the Pacific.
 Collaborating with the Pacific Forum member states on trade, economic development and business success

 - The Māori and Pacific four well-beings: spiritual, environmental, family-kinship, economic and business measures

 - Whānau Ora - a Māori business model of the future